 In Smartwatch Mode, the battery lasts up to 7 days, 24 hours in GPS mode with no music, and 6 hours in GPS mode with music.

-It includes extra sensors, including a compass and pulse oximeter, to monitor your blood oxygen levels.
+No Garmin comparison would be complete without looking at fitness features.
+This Forerunner 245 includes extra sensors, including a compass and pulse oximeter, to monitor your blood oxygen levels.
 This enables a far more in-depth study of heart rate.
 It may, for example, track your VO2 max and adapt your workout appropriately.

 The 245 includes a lot more sophisticated training capabilities and running dynamics, so you can get a lot more comprehensive feedback on your runs.